Ghislaine Maxwell: Sex-trafficking trial

 In April 2021, US District Judge Alison Nathan ruled that Maxwell would face two separate trials, one for the sex trafficking charges and another for perjury.
-Nathan delayed the first trial to 29 November 2021, after Maxwell's defence lawyers successfully argued that the new charges added in March 2021 did not give them enough time to prepare for trial.
+Nathan delayed the first trial to 29 November 2021, after Maxwell's defence lawyers argued that the additional charges added in March 2021 did not give them enough time to prepare.
 Maxwell appeared in court on 15 November 2021.
-The trial commenced on 29 November with opening statements.
-Twelve jurors had been picked, plus six alternates, from a pool of forty to sixty people.
+The sex trafficking trial commenced on 29 November with opening statements.
+Twelve jurors, plus six alternates, had been picked from a pool of forty to sixty people.

-Prosecutor Lara Pomerantz and Audrey Strauss chose to focus on four out of more than 100 victims.
-One girl, who was presented to the courtroom as "Jane", testified that Maxwell and Epstein had preyed upon her as she attended summer arts camp in 1994.
-The two predators set up a pyramid scheme in which they would reward with additional money vulnerable girls who brought to them another vulnerable girl.
-The girls were essentially turned into prostitutes for hire by a "grooming playbook".
-Of the four witnesses only one, Annie Farmer, chose to identify herself.
-Juan Alessi, Epstein's concierge in Manhattan, provided some of the most damning testimony.
-The prosecutors said she was hired by Epstein and used these "means to support her lifestyle".
+Prosecutors Lara Pomerantz and Audrey Strauss chose to focus on four victims.
+The victims that testified were presented to the courtroom as Jane, Kate, Carolyn, and Annie Farmer.
+Jane testified that Maxwell and Epstein had preyed upon her as she attended the summer camp at the Interlochen Center for the Arts in 1994.
+According to prosecutors, Epstein and Maxwell set up a pyramid scheme in which they would reward with additional money vulnerable girls who brought to them another vulnerable girl.
+Of the four witnesses only one, Annie Farmer, chose to publicly identify herself.
+Juan Alessi, Epstein's concierge in Manhattan, provided some of the most damning testimony, claiming that Epstein had 3 massages a day, and that Epstein and Maxwell asked him to pick up young girls for massage.
+Prosecutors said Maxwell was hired by Epstein and used the income "to support her lifestyle".